jamesnulliu/jamesnulliu.github.io/content/blogs/reinforcement-learning-for-llms/index.md

 \end{cases}
 $$

-$R(\tau)$ is the summed reward across the agent's full trajectory, but **rewards achieved at later time steps are exponentially discounted by the factor $\gamma$** --- This means that current rewards are more valuable than later rewards, due to both uncertainty and the simple fact that waiting to receive a reward is less desirable.
+$R(\tau)$ is the summed reward across the agent's full trajectory, but **rewards achieved at later time steps are exponentially discounted by the factor $\gamma$**
+{{< sidenote >}}

-> TL;DR. The fact that the discount rate is bounded to be smaller than 1 is a mathematical trick to make an infinite sum finite.
+TL;DR. The fact that the discount rate is bounded to be smaller than 1 is a mathematical trick to make an infinite sum finite.
 This helps proving the convergence of certain algorithms.
 See [Understanding the role of the discount factor in reinforcement learning](https://stats.stackexchange.com/questions/221402/understanding-the-role-of-the-discount-factor-in-reinforcement-learning).
+{{< /sidenote >}}
+--- This means that current rewards are more valuable than later rewards, due to both uncertainty and the simple fact that waiting to receive a reward is less desirable.

 **The goal of RL is to train an agent that maximizes this return**.
-As shown by the equation below, we can characterize this as finding a policy that maximizes the return over trajectories that are sampled from the final policy.
+As shown by the equation below, we can characterize this as finding a policy that maximizes the return over trajectories that are sampled from the final policy:

 > Note that the policy is a probability distribution over actions at each time step given the current state, so the exact trajectory produced is not deterministic.
 Many different trajectories can be obtained depending upon how we sample actions from the policy.